CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Set- Up- Azure-AI-Foundry SDK and-Provision-Resources.md

     ![](../media/af-15.png)

-## Task 3: Create an Azure AI Search service
+### Task 3: Create an Azure AI Search service

+In this task, you will create a Azure AI Search service.
+You need an Azure AI Search service and connection in order to create a search index.

 1. Right click on [Create an Azure AI Search service](https://portal.azure.com/#create/Microsoft.Search) , click on **Copy link** and then paste it on the LabVM browser to create Azure AI Search service in the Azure portal.